Long-chain perfluorocarboxylic acids (LC-PFCAs), their salts and precursors

 In August 2021, the Government of Canada nominated LC-PFCAs for consideration under the Stockholm Convention on Persistent Organic Pollutants.
 Canada's nomination will be considered at the seventeenth meeting of the Persistent Organic Pollutants Review Committee (POPRC-17).

-In preparation for the nomination, the Government of Canada examined the science as it relates to human health and a Health science summary: Long-chain perfluorocarboxylic acids (LC-PFCAs) their salts and related compounds was published.
+In preparation for the nomination, the Government of Canada examined the science as it relates to human health and a health science summary for LC-PFCAs, their salts and related compounds was published.

 Risk management action milestones

-In May 2022, the proposed Prohibition of Certain Toxic Substances Regulations, 2022 was published in the Canada Gazette, Part I, Vol. 156, No. 20 - May 14, 2022 for a 75-day public comment period.
-The proposed regulations would strengthen existing controls on certain harmful substances, including LC-PFCAs, and put new prohibitions in place for 2 substances.
+In May 2022, the proposed Prohibition of Certain Toxic Substances Regulations, 2022 were published in the Canada Gazette, Part I, Vol. 156, No. 20 - May 14, 2022 for a 75-day public comment period.
+Comments were considered in the development of the final regulations.
+Comments and the Government's responses are summarized in the Regulatory Impact Analysis Statement of the final regulations.

 In December 2018, Environment and Climate Change Canada and Health Canada published the Consultation Document on Proposed Amendments to the Prohibition of Certain Toxic Substances Regulations, 2012 for PFOS, PFOA, LC-PFCAs, HBCD, PBDEs, DP and DBDPE.
 The objective of the consultation document was to inform stakeholders of the proposed amendments to the Prohibition of Certain Toxic Substances Regulations, 2012, solicit comments and request information.
 Comments and information received in response to the consultation document were considered in the development of the proposed Regulations to Amend the Prohibition of Certain Toxic Substances Regulations, 2012.

 In October 2016, the Regulations Amending the Prohibition of Certain Toxic Substances Regulations, 2012 were published in the Canada Gazette, Part II: Vol. 150, No. 20 - October 5, 2016 and came into force in December 2016.
-These amendments prohibit LC-PFCAs, their salts and their precursors and products containing them, unless present in manufactured items.
-Time-limited exemptions and ongoing uses were provided for certain uses where the development of alternatives was underway or where there were currently no known alternatives.
-For these amendments, compliance-related materials include the Substance prohibition summary for PFOA, LC-PFCAs and related substances and the Aqueous film-forming foam and the Prohibition of Certain Toxic Substances Regulations fact sheet.
+These amendments prohibit LC-PFCAs, their salts, their precursors and products containing them, unless present in manufactured items.
+Time-limited and ongoing-use exemptions were provided for certain uses where the development of alternatives was underway or where there were currently no known alternatives.

-In March 2010 a voluntary environmental performance agreement respecting PFCAs and their precursors in perfluorochemical products sold in Canada was signed.
-Signatories to this performance agreement agreed to reduce the amount of PFOA and LC-PFCAs in perfluorinated chemicals in Canadian commerce by 95% by December 31, 2010, and to eliminate them by December 31, 2015.
+In March 2010 a voluntary environmental performance agreement respecting perfluorocarboxylic acids (PFCAs) and their precursors in perfluorochemical products sold in Canada was signed.
+Signatories to this performance agreement agreed to reduce the amount of perfluorooctanoic acid (PFOA) and LC-PFCAs in perfluorinated chemicals in Canadian commerce by 95% by December 31, 2010, and to eliminate them by December 31, 2015.
 This performance agreement was implemented as an early risk management action while Environment Canada and Health Canada pursued further assessment to guide future risk management actions.
-As a result of the agreement, participating companies successfully met their commitment to eliminate residual PFOA, LC-PFCAs and their precursors.
+As a result of the agreement, participating companies successfully met their commitment to eliminate residual PFOA, LC-PFCAs, their salts and their precursors.

 In June 2006, a notice of action plan for the assessment and management of PFCAs and their precursors was published in the Canada Gazette, Part I: Vol. 140, No. 44 - June 17, 2006.
 The action plan included measures to prevent the introduction of new substances into Canada that would contribute to the level of PFCAs in the environment, and to seek action from industry to address sources of PFCAs already in Canadian commerce.